Mastering Chunking Strategies for Local Llama 4: Stop Hallucinations & Prevent OOM Crashes

 Semantic Chunking vs. Recursive Chunking

-| Strategy | Implementation Complexity | Context Retention | Best Use Case |
+| Strategy Protocol | Implementation Complexity | Context Retention | Optimal Enterprise Use Case |

 |---|---|---|---|

-| Fixed-Size Splitting | Very Low | Poor | Raw log files, basic code dumps. |
+| Fixed-Size Splitting | Very Low | Poor | Raw server log files, basic untyped code dumps. |

-| Recursive Chunking | Medium | Good | Standard reports, articles, long-form text. |
+| Recursive Chunking | Medium | Good | Standard marketing reports, web articles, long-form prose. |

-| Semantic Chunking | High | Excellent | Complex enterprise PDFs, offline enterprise research. |
+| Semantic Chunking | High | Excellent | Complex enterprise PDFs, financial data, offline proprietary research. |

 Optimize Llama 4 Context Windows